cgbosse/Udacity-Proj05-Travel_App/documentation/UDACITY_Project_Rubric.md

 ### Usability

--[] All features are usable across modern desktop and phone browsers.
+-[x] All features are usable across modern desktop and phone browsers.
--[] Ensure the HTML elements, eg. texts and buttons, are proportionate and readable in small screen devices.
+-[x] Ensure the HTML elements, eg. texts and buttons, are proportionate and readable in small screen devices.

 ### Styling

--[] Styling is set up in a logical way.
+-[x] Styling is set up in a logical way.
--[] All interactive elements have hover states.
+-[x] All interactive elements have hover states.

 ### HTML Structure

--[] HTML structure should be indented properly with classes and ID’s that make sense.
+-[x] HTML structure should be indented properly with classes and ID’s that make sense.

 ### Visual Design

--[] The design should clearly be different from the design used in projects 3 and 4.
+-[x] The design should clearly be different from the design used in projects 3 and 4.

 ## API and JS Integration